My name is Alexander Ferring, I'm a 35-year-old German.

 Angular frontend

-Frontend written in typescript and styled using bootstrap v4.
-Building on concepts such as ahead-of-time compilation, tree-shaking, server-side rendering (SSR) and Service Workers for caching, web-push and offline support.
+Front end written in TypeScript with standalone components, Signals, and styled using Bootstrap 5.
+Building on concepts such as ahead-of-time compilation, tree-shaking, server-side rendering (SSR), and Service Workers for caching, web-push, and offline support.

 GraphQL endpoint